This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 Events of MACE have been observed in patients taking abrocitinib.

-In a large randomized active-controlled study of another JAK inhibitor in rheumatoid arthritis patients 50 years and older with at least one additional cardiovascular risk factor, a higher rate of major adverse cardiovascular events (MACE), defined as cardiovascular death, non-fatal myocardial infarction (MI) and non-fatal stroke, was observed with the JAK inhibitor compared to TNF inhibitors.
+In a large randomised active-controlled study of another JAK inhibitor in rheumatoid arthritis patients 50 years and older with at least one additional cardiovascular risk factor, a higher rate of major adverse cardiovascular events (MACE), defined as cardiovascular death, non-fatal myocardial infarction (MI) and non-fatal stroke, was observed with the JAK inhibitor compared to TNF inhibitors.

-Therefore, in patients 65 years of age and older, patients who are current or past long-time smokers, and patients with history of atherosclerotic cardiovascular disease or other cardiovascular risk factors, abrocitinib should only be used if no suitable treatment alternatives are available.
+Therefore, in patients 65 years of age and older, patients who are current or past long-time smokers, and patients with a history of atherosclerotic cardiovascular disease or other cardiovascular risk factors, abrocitinib should only be used if no suitable treatment alternatives are available.

 Malignancy (excluding non-melanoma skin cancer [NMSC])